hello-robot/hello-robot.github.io/README.md

 The content largely lives inside of independent repositories that include their own MkDocs site generation information.
 This repo has the role of integrating these independent repositories together using the plugin `mkdocs-monorepo-plugin`.

 ## Setup for Documentation Development
-In order to create a development environment on a 20.04 Ubuntu machine:
+In order to create a development environment on a >=20.04 Ubuntu machine:
 ```
 cd ~/repos
 git clone https://github.com/hello-robot/hello-robot.github.io
 cd hello-robot.github.io
-./install.sh
+uv sync # Or python3 venv && source venv/bin/activate && pip3 install -e .

 # choose a version of the documentation (e.g. 0.3)
 git checkout 0.3
 git submodule init